-Eleven years ago today, at the height of the financial crisis, an anonymous person (or perhaps a group of people) going by the name Satoshi Nakamoto published a whitepaper.
-It was the beginning of Bitcoin.
+Over 12 years ago, on the 31st of October 2008, during the height of the financial crisis, an anonymous person (or perhaps a group of people) going by the name Satoshi Nakamoto published a whitepaper.
+It was titled, “Bitcoin: a Peer-to-Peer Electronic Cash System” and it was the official beginning of Bitcoin.

-Since then, both the original coin and cryptocurrency in general have evolved into the global currency we know and love today.
-In honor of 11 years, Coinmama is taking a look at both the highlights and the missteps in the coin’s history.
+Since then, both the original Bitcoin and the cryptocurrency industry it spawned have evolved into the popular alternative systems of currency which we know and love today.
+In honor of more than 12 glorious years, Coinmama is taking a look at both the highlights and the missteps in Bitcoin’s history.

 General wisdom dictates that Bitcoin was not only born during the financial crisis, but also as a result of it.
-As the big banks saw massive bailouts saving them from their own crimes, people grew more and more distrustful of big banks and of government-run financial systems.
-They began looking for an alternative that would put them in control of their own economy.
+As the big banks saw massive taxpayer bailouts saving them from their own bad bets, people grew more and more distrustful of big banks and of government-run financial systems.
+They began looking for an alternative that would put them in control of their own finances.
 Satoshi Nakamoto provided that alternative, with a peer-to-peer currency that would circumvent governments, transcend borders, and be accepted globally.

 The Bitcoin Evolution